Written By: Epicstu Wyvernwriter

 Ember turned to her comrades.
 “See Guys, I told ya, a real live Fennec Fox of the Northlands.”
 The resistance fighters all looked at Edward, then the fallen human and then they all took a step back and bowed their heads.
 Ember turned back to Edward “sorry, I didn’t think they’d all act so formal.”
 She giggled.

 “Show some respect, Daughter.”
 A voice came from behind the other fighters.
 “The Fennecs of the Northlands may have been the first to fall but they also were first to rise.
 We would not be here without the bravery and sacrifice of this Fennec’s kin.”
 From within the group of freedom fighters came not a fox, but a Coyote.
 “My apologies, friend.
 My name is Collin Fray and I am the Leader of this resistance.
-Ember tells me you are having memory problems?”
+My daughter tells me you are having memory problems?”

 “Yeah” Edward took Collin’s hand and shook it.
 Then he turned to Ember.
 “Coyfox huh?”
 Edward smiled.

 Collin thought for a moment.
 “Perhaps we should get back to base.
-More can be explained once everyone is home safe.”
+More can be explained once everyone is safe.”

 Edward nodded and followed Collin, Ember, and the freedom fighters to their base.

-Across the sea, on the outskirts of the Human city, stood Lengsly Manor, home to Sedric Carvor and his niece Elizabeth Lengsly, heir to the Lengsly Corp.
-Fake Fur Traders family business.
+Across the sea, on the outskirts of the Human city, stood Lengsly Manor, home to Sedric Carvor and his niece Elizabeth Lengsly, heir to the Lengsly Corporation fake Fur Traders family business.
 However, her uncle had been running things for the last 20, almost 21 years by this point.
 Elizabeth’s father Thomas Lengsly just died on a business trip 5 years ago and he had entrusted everything to his brother-in-law, Sedric Carvor, over 20 years ago when his daughter was born.